yamin-shihab/study-notes/grade-9/english.md

 ---

+## Consistency and Parallelism

++ When possible, discourse, pronouns, and verb tenses should be consistent in sentences.
+(Mark said, "I'll be late and that we should not wait up for him"/Mark said that he'd be late and don't wait up for me -> Mark said, "I'll be late.
+Don't wait up for me"/Mark said that he'd be late and that we shouldn't wait up for him, People in this town know that you should not be out alone after dark -> People in this town know that they should not be out alone after dark/In this town, you should not be out alone after dark, Alice ate supper and then goes to the game -> Alice ate supper and then went to the game)
++ A parallel structure has the same pattern of words to show that two or more ideas have the same level of importance.
+It happens at the word, phrase, or clause level using coordinating conjunctions.
+(Mary likes hiking, swimming, and to cycle/Mary likes to hike, swim, and cycling -> Mary likes hiking, swimming, and cycling/Mary likes to hike, swim, and cycle, The production manager was asked to write his report quickly, accurately, and in a detailed manner -> The production manager was asked to write his report quickly, accurately, and thoroughly, The coach told the players that they should get a lot of sleep, not eat too much, and to do some warm-up exercises before the game -> The coach told the players that they should get a lot of sleep, not eat too much, and do some warm-up exercises before the game)

+---

 ## Persuasive Techniques

 + There are many techniques used in persuasive language to convince someone to believe or do something.
 Persuasive language is used everywhere: advertising, politics, editorials, reviews, and speeches.